 Nevertheless, teachers should not only point to linguistic errors in students’ texts, but they should also offer feedback on the development, pertinence, and organization of ideas.
 Although accuracy of writing is crucial to convey a clear message, we should not forget that feedback on content and style is equally important to help students master writing skills.

-To provide metalinguistic corrective feedback on my students’ writing, I use the following Colour-Coded Error Correction Code and Feedback Tools, a resource that is available in my Teachers Pay Teachers store.
+To provide metalinguistic corrective feedback on my students’ writing, I often use the following Colour-Coded Error Correction Code and Feedback Tools, a resource that is available in my Teachers Pay Teachers store.
 In addition, my ESL Assessment Tools Bundle offers a plethora of practical tools to monitor learners' progress and evaluate their performance.

 What are your favourite error correction strategies to improve your ESL/ELA learners writing skills?
 Please share your tips.